enzoampil/fastquant/python/Get Twitter API Credentials.md

 Below is a guide on how to get your API credentials and how to authenticate them using fastquant.

-Before anything. **please make sure that you have a Twitter account and are logged in**.
+Before anything, **please make sure that you have a Twitter account and are logged in**.
 Once done, please follow the steps below:

 ### Steps: